The Secrets of Great Mystery and Suspense Fiction

 TV-PG

 Delve into the controversial viewpoints on what the first true mystery novel was, study important components of early mysteries and writers, including Poe, Doyle, and Christie - and why their work continues to influence modern day stories.
-Then, examine the different types of stories that fall under the mystery and suspense label.#Literature & Learning
+Then, examine the different types of stories that fall under the mystery and suspense label.

 TV-PG

 Usually flawed, quite often brilliant, and sometimes not even aware of their role, the dectective is a staple of the genre.
-This lecture will scrutinize the many ways the detective has been portrayed across stories and series over time, revealing similarities between a variety of characters that make even the most unique detectives oddly familiar.
+Scrutinize the many ways the detective has been portrayed across stories and series over time and reveal similarities between a variety of characters that make even the most unique detectives oddly familiar.

 TV-PG

 On the other end of the spectrum from the detective, we find the criminal.
 Equally important to the success of the story, explore a fascinating cast of notorious characters who have survived through the annals of time.
-Spend this lecture looking at the cat-and-mouse games that law enforcement and criminals play as you learn just how vital getting this balance right is to the success of the story.
+Look at the cat-and-mouse games that law enforcement and criminals play as you learn just how vital getting this balance right is to the success of the story.

 TV-PG